 A financial hardship can strike at any time, but financial hardships can be mitigated or prevented altogether by having an emergency fund.
 Building an emergency fund can take time, but it’s absolutely crucial to have one.

 If you don’t already have an emergency fund, it’s time to fund one.
 Open a high yield savings account, such as CIT Bank’s savings builder account, and start adding money to it with each paycheck or at the beginning of every month.

-At the bare minimum, you’ll want to have $1000 in your emergency fund, but most experts agree that you should have a minimum of three to six months of living expenses saved up, depending on your financial situation.
+You’ll want to have $1000 in your emergency fund at the bare minimum, but most experts agree that you should have a minimum of three to six months of living expenses saved up, depending on your financial situation.

 The key aspect of having an emergency fund is that if something happens to you, such as losing your job, an unexpected trip the emergency room, a car breakdown, or similar, you’ll have money to pay your bills instead of putting the balance on a credit card and ending up in credit card debt.
 Credit card debt can send you down the path of financial distress if you can’t pay off your debt quickly.